Skip to Content

 Thinking of spending a week in Iceland and wondering how to plan your time and what’s the best 7 days Iceland itinerary?
-We have been to Iceland six times, in different seasons, and I can tell you that there is no one ‘best’ itinerary that covers all the nicest places in Iceland in 7 days.
+We have been to Iceland eight times, in different seasons, and I can tell you that there is no one ‘best’ itinerary that covers all the nicest places in Iceland in 7 days.
 For that, a week is simply not enough.

 That being said, with seven days in Iceland, you can see some of the most stunning scenery and have some of the most unforgettable experiences that will make you fall in love with this unique country.
 In this article, we’ll show you one of the best ways to do that.